911 Is a Joke

 "911 Is a Joke" is a 1990 song by American hip hop group Public Enemy, from their third album, Fear of a Black Planet.
-The song is solely performed by Flavor Flav.
-It was released as a single and became a hit in April 1990, reaching number 15 on the Hot R&B/Hip-Hop Singles & Tracks chart, and number one on the Hot Rap Singles chart, becoming their second number-one rap chart hit after "Fight the Power".
+Solely performed by Flavor Flav, the track became a hit in April 1990 upon its release as a single, reaching number 15 on the Hot R&B/Hip-Hop Singles & Tracks chart, and number one on the Hot Rap Singles chart, becoming their second number-one rap chart hit after "Fight the Power".
 It also reached number one on the Bubbling Under Hot 100 Singles chart.
 This was due largely to its sales, which were unusually high for the level of mainstream airplay it received; Billboard reported that only one of the stations on its Top 40 panel was playing it.

-The song is about the lack of response to emergency calls in a black neighborhood, but specifically references the poor response by paramedic crews and not the police, which is a common misconception regarding the track;

-the "911" in the title of the song refers to 9-1-1, the emergency telephone number used in North America.
+The song is about the lack of response to emergency calls in a black neighborhood, but it specifically references the poor response by paramedic crews and not the police, which is a common misconception regarding the track; the "911" in the title of the song refers to 9-1-1, the emergency telephone number used in North America.

 Production

-The song was written by Public Enemy member Flavor Flav and producers Keith Shocklee and Eric "Vietnam" Sadler of The Bomb Squad, Public Enemy's production team.
-Flavor Flav is the featured vocalist.
+The song was written by Public Enemy member Flavor Flav (who is also the featured vocalist) and producers Keith Shocklee and Eric "Vietnam" Sadler of The Bomb Squad, Public Enemy's production team.

 Music video

-The official music video was directed by Charles Stone III.
-The clip is notable for having an appearance from a then-unknown Samuel L. Jackson.
+The official music video, directed by Charles Stone III, is notable for having an appearance from a then-unknown Samuel L. Jackson.